-With a rise in global mean temperatures, 2023 was the warmest year on record.
-Driven by higher concentrations of atmospheric greenhouse gases including CO2, climate change has emerged as a material concern for investors worldwide.
+2024 marked the hottest year on record , as the world continued to experience the impacts of rising global mean temperatures.
+Driven by higher concentrations of atmospheric greenhouse gases including $CO_2$ , climate change remains a material concern for investors worldwide.

 The urgency of tackling climate change is underscored by the Intergovernmental Panel on Climate Change (IPCC), which has projected that global mean temperature rise will exceed 1.5°C above pre-industrial levels within the next two decades.
 This has far-reaching implications for ecosystems, societies, and economies.